News and Events

 The decision is exciting news for the future of radio astronomy and astronomy in general in Australia.
 It will have the potential to impact skills development, employment and economic growth in science, engineering and associated industries within Australia.

-The Perth Observatory hosted its nineteenth annual summer lecture on the evening of Thursday, 7 February 2013.
+The Perth Observatory hosted its annual summer lecture on the evening of Friday, 21 February 2014.

 The inaugural summer lecture was held in 1995 and is the highlight of the Perth Observatory’s outreach program.
-About 200 people attended this year, which took place on the back lawn of the main administration building.
-A sausage sizzle was held for the first time this year and many people arrived early to enjoy their picnic dinner on the lawn, with near-perfect weather conditions.
+More than 200 people attended this year, which took place on the back lawn of the main administration building.
+A sausage sizzle was held for the second consecutive year and many people arrived early to enjoy their picnic dinner on the lawn, with near-perfect weather conditions.
 The display room was open for people to view the Observatory’s historical instruments and artefacts and the gift shop was open for purchases.

 Overall, a wonderful night was enjoyed ‘under the stars’.

-Enjoying the 2013 annual summer lecture on the back lawn of the Perth Observatory.
+Dr Gretchen Benedix-Bland delivering the 2014 annual summer lecture at the Perth Observatory.

 Read more about the annual summer lecture series.